-The Dry Creek Valley Loop is a scenic 22-mile (35km) ride through Dry Creek Valley, which is a part of Sonoma County – one of California’s renowned wine-growing regions.
+The Dry Creek Valley Loop is a roughly 22-mile (35km) ride through Dry Creek Valley, which is a part of Sonoma County – one of California’s renowned wine-growing regions.
 It begins and ends in the historic town of Healdsburg, taking you through a sun-kissed landscape of vineyards.

-“Sonoma is beautiful as well.
-You have these rolling hills and the colourful vineyards and apple orchards.
+“Sonoma is beautiful as well,” Ryan says.
+“You have these rolling hills and the colourful vineyards and apple orchards.
 The sky almost looks painted on some nights.
-It's known for the fog that rolls over the whole area.
 We also have redwoods, and a majestic coastline.
 One of the reasons I love living out here is there's so many trails and so many beautiful spots to get to.”

 You have these rolling hills and the colourful vineyards and apple orchards.
 The sky almost looks painted on some nights

-Wine has been made in Dry Creek Valley since the mid-19th Century, by Italian settlers who populated the valley after the California Gold Rush: some of those heritage vines are still used in viticulture today.
+Wine has been made in Dry Creek Valley since the mid-19th Century, by European settlers who populated the valley after the California Gold Rush: some of those heritage vines are still used in viticulture today.

 There’s ample opportunity to stop for a wine tasting along the cycle route, which Ryan says is suitable for people of all ages – particularly if you choose to do it on an ebike.